 Our relatively acidic soil means our sheep are unlikely to suffer from grass staggers but occasionaly add lime to 'sweeten' the soil to improve grass palatability.

-When we feel our sheep are at the optimum weight we transport them ourselves for processing in Ilkley and then onto for butchering and vacumn packing in Skipton for our Lamb Box scheme.
+When we feel our sheep are at the optimum weight we transport them ourselves for processing and then on for butchering and vacumn packing in Skipton for our Lamb Box scheme.
 Approximately 30 are sent per annum.